excuse2020/AdaptGen/README.md

 #### Termination Criterion

-With mutation rate = 0.7 and population size = 100, termination criteria of $n=500$, 1000, 1500, and 2000 were tested (see TableVI, third section for LeetCode, sixth section for  NowCoder).
+With mutation rate = 0.7 and population size = 100, termination criteria of $n=500$, 1000, 1500, and 2000 were tested (see Table IV, third section for LeetCode, sixth section for  NowCoder).

 **LeetCode Results**: Extending $n$ from 500 to 1500 leads to fitness improvements: the median increases from 0.738 to 0.742, and the proportion of solutions above 0.6 rises from 86.1% to 89.4%.
 However, runtime more than doubles from 39.3s to 1m18.0s.
 At $n=2000$, performance degrades significantly: the median fitness drops to 0.713, and the number of valid results decreases to 2,154 (out of 2,730).
 This decline in valid results consequently lowers the overall fitness values, likely due to insufficient system resources from excessive evolution cycles.
 Notably, our results indicate that AdaptGen’s performance could improve with more powerful computational resources.
 The current best mean fitness (0.726) and high-threshold performance (26.2% > 0.8) are achieved at $n = 1500$, even with some unconverged cases due to time constraints.
 With better hardware and extended time limits, it could search more effectively, potentially yielding even better performance.
 Furthermore, the $n = 2000$ configuration would likely overcome current resource limitations to produce more valid results with enhanced performance.